MakieOrg/Makie.jl/docs/tutorials/layout-tutorial.md

 When building figures, you always think in terms of rectangular boxes.
 We want to find the biggest boxes that enclose meaningful groups of content, and then we realize those boxes either using `GridLayout` or by placing content objects there.

-If we look at our target figure, there is one box around each of the labelled areas A, B, C and D. But A and C are not in one row, neither are B and D. This means that we don't use a 2x2 GridLayout, but have to be a little more creative.
+If we look at our target figure, we can imagine one box around each of the labelled areas A, B, C and D. But A and C are not in one row, neither are B and D. This means that we don't use a 2x2 GridLayout, but have to be a little more creative.

-We can say that A and B are in one column, and C and D are in one column.
+We could say that A and B are in one column, and C and D are in one column.
 We can have different row heights for both groups by making one big nested `GridLayout` within the second column, in which we place C and D. This way the rows of column 2 are decoupled from column 1.

 Ok, let's create the figure first with a gray backgroundcolor, and a predefined font: